+From Kyoto we took a day trip to Uji.
 Uji is a small city located between Kyoto and Nara.
 The city is famous for its green tea which is said to be of the best quality.
 Uji also has a number of historical sites and beautiful scenery.
-While staying in Kyoto, we visited Uji for a day trip.

 Day trip to Uji from Kyoto

-Uji is very easy to visit from Kyoto.
-From Kyoto Station, it is a twenty-seven-minute ride on the JR Nara line.
+Uji is very easy to visit from Kyoto by train.
+From Kyoto Station it is a twenty-seven-minute ride on the JR Nara line.
 We took my parents to see Fushimi Inari Shrine in the morning and left from Inari Station.
 After twenty-four minutes of passing traditional Japanese houses, people gardening and beautiful landscapes, we arrived at Uji Station.

 Byodoin Temple

-Byodoin began in 998 as a villa retreat.
+Byodoin Temple in Uji began in 998 as a villa retreat.
 The politician who had it built passed the villa down to his son.
 He turned it into a temple and had the Phoenix Hall made.
 Byodoin is now known for this, with the image featured on the ten yen coin.

 Byodoin Temple is about a 1km walk from Uji Station.
 It was lightly raining and we passed many tea stores with the idea we would look in them on the way back.
 We paid our admission and entered into a landscaped garden.
 Following the gravel path soon led us to the striking Phoenix Hall.
 Sitting in the middle of a pond and surrounded by greenery, the large building certainly stands out.
 The hall has contrasting colours of orange, white and black and two phoenix statues sit on its roof.
 You can take a short tour of the Phoenix Hall for an extra fee.
 The tour is only done in Japanese.